Showing posts with label Logan's Steakhouse. Show all posts

 Neither had noticed the suit glowing because we were too busy taking pictures and reading the nursery rhymes.

 We got turned around after we came back down the mountain.
 Hubby said they don't need to let old people loose in a big city.
-We got back on the Interstate, and we were looking for a place to eat.
+We got back onto the Interstate and were looking for a place to eat.

-I saw a Cracker Barrel sign and I said Where there is a Cracker Barrel, there are other restaurants.
-We took the ramp exit at Cracker Barrel, which was the same exit we had used when we left to visit Rock City.
+I saw a Cracker Barrel sign, and I said, " Where here?
+"There is a Cracker Barrel, and there are other restaurants.
+We took the" ramp exit at Cracker Barrel, which was where we had one when we left to visit Rock City.

 It was the same Logan's Roadhouse in Chattanooga that we were looking for when we came down Lookout Mountain.
 LOL